robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

 ### Introduction to Classificationbox
 [Classificationbox](https://machineboxio.com/docs/classificationbox) provides a ready-to-train classifier, deployed in a Docker container and exposed via a REST API.
 It uses [online learning](https://en.wikipedia.org/wiki/Online_machine_learning) to train a classifier that can be used to automatically classify various types of data, such as text, images, structured and unstructured data.
 The publishers of Classificationbox (a company called [Machinebox](https://machineboxio.com/), based in London, UK) advise that the accuracy of a Classificationbox classifier improves with the number and quality of images supplied, where accuracy is the percentage of images correctly classified.
-If you have less than 30 images of each class (bird/not-bird in this case, so 60 images total), you are better off using [Tagbox](https://machineboxio.com/docs/tagbox), which uses [one-shot learning](https://en.wikipedia.org/wiki/One-shot_learning) and may not be as accurate.
-In my case I had a total of 1000 images that I had manually sorted in a split 50:50 between bird/not-bird images, so Classificationbox was appropriate.
+If you have less than 30 images of each class (bird/not-bird in this case, so 60 images total), you may achieve better accuracy using [Tagbox](https://machineboxio.com/docs/tagbox), which uses [one-shot learning](https://en.wikipedia.org/wiki/One-shot_learning).
+I initially experimented with Tagbox but found that in many cases it could not identify a bird in the images, presumably because the illumination in the images is poor and often the bird appears as a colourless silhouette.
+Luckily I had over 1000 images so could proceed to use Classificationbox.

 Assuming you have [Docker installed](https://www.docker.com/community-edition), first download Classificationbox [from Dockerhub](https://hub.docker.com/r/machinebox/classificationbox/) by entering in the terminal: